peterpeterparker/daviddalbusco.com/src/blog/bye-bye-firebase-hosting.md

 ---

 I’ve been using Firebase to host my website — [daviddalbusco.com](https://daviddalbusco.com/) — for the last six years.
-It was convenient and “free” (putting quotes because, let’s be real, Google probably used my data to sell me ads).
+It was convenient and “free” (quotes intentional because, one way or another, Google makes money).

 But recently, they changed their pricing model, and well... let’s just say it’s not great.
 This month alone, I’m set to pay $30 for hosting a simple static site.
 That feels excessive.
 I mean, sure, my site serves 2.6GB of data a day, which is over their 360MB free limit, but still — $30?
 That’s 2–3 times the price of Netflix or Spotify 🤷‍♂️.

 ![](https://cdn-images-1.medium.com/max/1600/1*tvNeqm3X1W0YHGt8tOX3tA.png)

-And for context, based on the data I have, my traffic hasn’t changed — for example, it was the same in January and February.
-The only thing that changed? **Firebase’s pricing.**
+And for context, based on the data I have, my traffic hasn't changed - January and February had the same numbers.
+Some might argue I should focus on blocking bots that generate excessive traffic, and fair enough, I've started looking into it.
+But the reality is, I never had to worry about it - until Firebase changed its pricing.

 ![](https://cdn-images-1.medium.com/max/1600/1*pWv3bYVG7HYNrzG2nt-YEQ.png)